akiradeveloper/dm-writeboost/README.md

 dm-writeboost is an implementation of [Disk Caching Disk(DCD)](http://www.ele.uri.edu/research/hpcl/DCD/DCD.html).
 DCD, originally implemented in Solaris, is an extra logical block layer that gathers in-coming small random writes into a big sequential write which then performs high throughput and low latency.
-See also the DCD papers [1] and its recent application [2].
+See also the DCD paper [1] and its recent application [2].

 ## Features
 * Capable of performing 375kiops (1.5GB/sec) random writes with a fast enough cache.
 * Maximizes the lifetime of SSD device.
 * Log-structured property ensures perfect metadata durability.
-* (Future Work) Applies persistent memory to process write barriers more effectively.
+* (Future Work) Applies persistent memory to process write barriers more efficiently.

 ## References
 * [1] Y. Hu and Q. Yang -- DCD Disk Caching Disk: A New Approach for Boosting I/O Performance (1995)